Compaq Presario 1200: 1200-XL405A

-There is a Model named "12XL420" Which has a mix of parts from the 502 and 405 as well as the XL302 listed below, This model Has a 700mhz Coppermine Celeron in a Socket 370, an Askey Modem, CDxDVD-ROM (Labeled as 'DVD' on the lid, System Information lists it as a CD-ROM), Silver lid (Like the 502A) And has a floppy drive, As well as a Trident Cyberblade i1 GPU such as the XL405A.
+There is a model named "12XL402" which has a mix of parts from the 502 and 405 as well as the XL302 listed below.
+This model has a 700 MHz Coppermine Celeron in a Socket 370, an Askey Modem, a DVD-ROM device (labeled as 'DVD' on the lid, System Information lists it as a CD-ROM), silver lid (Like the 502A) and a floppy drive.
+This laptop is equipped with a Trident Cyberblade i1 GPU similarly to the XL405A.

 1200-XL502A

 Although similar in hardware to the XL405A, the XL502A (model number "12XL502A") is an upgraded model, based on its brother.
 Most notorious is the inclusion of a MiniPCI slot on the bottom, the presence of a slightly faster processor, and the color of the case (silver lid was maintained, the rest of the case is all-black).
 Firsts units of this model originally came with a Ni-MH battery pack, while later ones came with a more dependable Li-Ion one.
 Both types were available for purchase, and obviously they fitted in all of the 1200-series.
 One interesting thing about this specific model is its support for Pentium III processors up to 1Ghz, but only for Coppermine cores and at the expense of massive heat & battery power draw increase.